BhavyaMehra/Recipe_Popularity_Prediction/README.md

 # Recipe Popularity Prediction

 ## Overview
-This project analyzes and predicts the popularity of recipes based on various features.
+This project explores the factors that drive recipe popularity on a website and aims to build a model that predicts whether a recipe will attract high or low traffic.
+The goal is to achieve at least **80% precision** in predicting recipe popularity while uncovering actionable insights to **boost website engagement and subscriptions**.
 The focus is on showcasing data science skills, including data preprocessing, feature engineering, exploratory data analysis, and machine learning modeling.

 ## Key Highlights
 - **Data Processing:** Handling missing values, feature transformations, and encoding categorical variables.